prpole/dissertation/chapter1/ala_17.md

 system is to manage them.
 But in his system, managing nature means managing humanity itself, for we are "an integral part of this great unconscious creative whole called nature, only a minute fraction of which can by any possible means be brought within the range of his experience" [@ward 11].
+The portrait of a wasteful humanity that Ward paints in the passage on the previous slide is a portrait of a humanity that has not *yet* taken its conscious self-improvement upon itself.
+For Ward, government is an outgrowth of the human capacity for "egoistic altruism, protecting others for the benefit of the self," and arises out of a "moral sense which protects others where natural laws would destroy them" [@ward 14].
+Rendered in terms of resource preservation and the future benefit of human beings, environmental protection is just an outgrowth of an "extra-natural" moral sense based on selfish selflessness.

-Conversely, if humanity is simultaneously part of nature and managing it, we must also be understood in this system as *nature's means of managing itself*.
+But at the same time as it presents an anthropocentric view of nature, this ontology incorporates humanity more fully into the ambit of an essentially natural evolutionary system.
+If humanity is at once a part of nature and nature's manager, then as a species we become *nature's means of managing itself*.
 Ward sees the human as unique in that our processes are "teleologic[al]" rather than "genetic."
 But because we are still part of nature, nature's activity *becomes* teleological through us, as we use purposive action to guide the development of the entire system.
-Ward thus imagines the human as both the apex of evolution and evolution's replacement, the means of replacing genetic development with teleological development.
-It is as though all of non-human nature were a body devoted to growing the head that would guide its further actions.
+Ward thus imagines the human as both the apex of evolution and evolution's replacement, as genetic development gives way to teleological development.
+It's as though all of non-human nature were a body devoted to growing the head that would guide its further actions, and that head is the human species.
+In Gilman's extension of the principle, Ellador and the rest of the Herland foresters have as much a right to determine the place of the obernut moth in the Herland ecology as they do to control their own impact on it, because they are all part of the same cycle to which the Herlanders supply a *telos*.

-Ward's way out of humanity's detrimental and determinative influence is therefore, paradoxically, to recognize ourselves as part of the natural systems of which we are also the guides.
+Ward's way out of humanity's detrimental and determinative influence is therefore, paradoxically, to recognize humanity as part of the natural systems of which we are also the guides.
 This theorization of the human-nature relationship anticipates the Anthropocene to the extent that it conceives of humanity as a defining force within the interlocking natural systems of the earth.
-And while it
+But while Ward accepts the extent to which this influence has historically been destructive, he sees it not as destructive in itself, but as a process in need of reform.

+If George Perkins Marsh has been taken as a progenitor of apocalyptic theories of the Anthropocene, Ward and Gilman can be taken as early theorists of the "good Anthropocene," a loose and heterogeneous set of perspectives that eschew the apocalyptic rhetoric of other Anthropocene theories in favor of a triumphal embrace of human-led development of natural systems.
+Contributions to the theory of a good Anthropocene range from modest catalogues of projects promoting adaptation, rewilding, and sustainable agriculture to more polemical works like the controversial "Ecomodernist Manifesto" from 2015, whose many signatories from across scientific and humanistic disciplines argue in favor of "decoupling human development from environmental impacts" by "intensifying many human activities" in smaller and less integrated spaces---or, in their more characteristically triumphal tone, "putting humankind's extraordinary powers to work."
+Gilman's vision of the good Anthropocene would seem to fall somewhere in between the two, emphatically not "decoupling" the fortunes of humanity and nature, but also conceiving of the solution to destructive human influence on nature as more, but wiser, human intervention.

+It should be said that by drawing lines between Gilman and the "good Anthropocene" that I do not mean to ascribe to or promote it as a program.
+If anything, the association of Gilman and Ward with the good Anthropocene should underscore the many emphatic critiques of the "Ecomodernist Manifesto" in particular as too comfortable with anthropogenic mass extinctions and too committed to a version of history in which humanity is the only actor---as Bruno Latour puts it, the manifesto is "written entirely as if humans were still alone on stage, the only being who out of its own free will is in charge of apportioning space, land, money and value to the old Mother Nature" [@Latour 223].
+Considering these critiques both strengthens the case relating Gilman and Ward to the good Anthropocene, in that these same critiques apply to both, and points to a new cause for caution in works that have already been heavily problematized by contemporary commentators.

+And yet.
+[Ambient labor if time]